 Cosmetic Gum Therapy

-If you are unhappy with your smile, or your gums rest too high or too low on your teeth, gum grafting surgery may be a good option for you.
-This cosmetic dental procedure can help reduce the perceived length of your teeth and even out an uneven gum line, leaving you with a smile you can take pride in.
+If you would like to change your smile, or your gums rest too high or too low on your teeth, gum grafting surgery may be a treatment option.
+This cosmetic dental procedure may help reduce the perceived length of your teeth and even out an uneven gum line.

 Placing Dental Implants